This welcome pack contains essential information to help you prepare for your trip to South Africa.

 Jesseuts

-Personal Information Form
+Personal Information Form – South Africa Program

-These details will be forwarded to our colleagues in South Africa, ensuring they are informed about your arrival date and time, medication use, dietary preferences, and emergency contact details.
-This is very useful in case of any emergencies.
+These details will be forwarded to our colleagues in Argentina, so they will be informed about your arrival time/date, medication use, dietary preferences, emergency contact information, and more.
+This ensures a smooth and well-prepared experience!
+Please submit this form at least one month before departure.

 Personal Information